Martamorningham/Final_Project/README.md

 ## Ideas

-find sport (or other idea)

-best data set to work with (api)

-pleyers vs team

-role within team (square, tirangle, cirlce, x)
+Grab a data set and put together idea of what you would like to look at

+potential question to answer with data set